-Once again I thank the present members of the committee especially for their wise advice during the negotiations we have had with Oxford University this year - Professor Merlin Crossley, Dean of Science, University of New South Wales; Professor Peter Rathjen, Vice-Chancellor, University of Tasmania; Professor Jenny Corbett, Pro-Vice Chancellor, Australian National University; and Professor Chester Brown, Sydney University Law School .
+Once again I thank the present members of the Committee - Professor Merlin Crossley, Deputy-Vice Chancellor, University of New South Wales; Professor John Carver, Director of Research School of Chemistry, Australian National University; Professor Peter Rathjen, Vice Chancellor, University of Tasmania; Professor Jenny Corbett, Pro-Vice Chancellor, Australian National University; Professor Chester Brown, Sydney University Law School and Associate Professor James Goudkamp, Oxford Law School.
+We express our great appreciation to Professor Rathjen who will become the new Vice Chancellor of the University of Adelaide.
+Two new members of the Committee will be added this year for continuity.